 But last night, except for the 9th, they couldn't do anything against the Tigers.
 In that one inning, they scored 4 runs on 4 baserunners: A single by Russell Martin, a home run by Ichiro, a walk by Mark Teixeira, and yet another late homer by Ibanez.
 In the other 11 innings, they got 15 baserunners and no runs, wasting a nice start by Andy Pettitte.
-Three times in the first 7 innings, the Yankees loaded the bases and still failed to score.
-DiMaggio must have been doing cartwheels in his grave.
+Three times in the 1st 7 innings, the Yankees loaded the bases and still failed to score.
+DiMaggio must have been doing somersaults in his grave.

 David Phelps took the loss, just as he did in that extra-inning pain in the ass Game 4 of the ALDS, when the Yankees couldn't hit the broadside of a barn.
 Phelps issued a leadoff walk, always a bad thing to do, to Triple Crown winner Miguel Cabrera.
 He got the nearly-as-dangerous Prince Fielder to ground to 1st, but that moved Cabrera to 2nd.
 And Delmon Young doubled Cabrera home.
 Don Kelly came in as a pinch-runner for Young, and Jhony Peralta singled him to 3rd.